marcusoftnet/marcusoftnet.github.io/_posts/2018-06-05-refactoring-an-old-koa---or-how-i-learned-a-lot-modern-javascript.md

 I have learned so much by following the [Koa Js community](https://koajs.com/) and framework over the years.
 My [first post on the topic](https://www.marcusoft.net/2014/03/koaintro.html) was written in March 2014, when Koa was just a little tiny bird trying out its wings (look up that reference…).

-From that point I've [written many posts](https://www.marcusoft.net/tags/#Koa), done a few [screencasts for fun](https://www.youtube.com/watch?v=aTTjednotGQ)  and [other for profit](https://www.pluralsight.com/courses/javascript-koa-introduction).
+From that point I've [written many posts](https://www.marcusoft.net/tags/#Koa), done a few [screen casts for fun](https://www.youtube.com/watch?v=aTTjednotGQ)  and [other for profit](https://www.pluralsight.com/courses/javascript-koa-introduction).

 4 years (MY GOD!) is a long period but in the JavaScript world it's eons of time.
 I noticed that the other day when I refactored one of my later Koa applications into something more modern.
 I learned so much about the topics that I ran into, while upgrading my code and the resulting code was much more elegant, functional and understandable.